codecollie/dotfiles/README.md

-hand-written config files for the uber leet.
+hand-written config files for the global elite.